Pre-Optometry Studies: Application Process for Optometry School

-The application process, like being pre-optometry at Truman State University, is a journey.
+The application process for optometry school, like being a pre-optometry student at Truman State University, is a journey.
 Care should be taken to plan your itinerary and identify the critical checkpoints and timelines.
 Many optometry schools offer acceptance on a first-come, first-serve basis.
 Therefore, the sooner you complete and submit the application, the better your chances of getting accepted.

 It is a good idea to get to know your pre-optometry advisor, who can keep you up-to-date on deadlines and other information vital to completing the application.
 Advisors often have insider information about specific optometry schools and usually maintain helpful connections with area schools.

 Most students begin their applications shortly after taking the OAT during the summer just after their junior year.
 Ideally, one should aim to have the online application(s) complete and ready to submit before August 1 of the year prior to desired matriculation into optometry school.
-The most final deadlines for most medical schools range from December 1 to June1.
+The most final deadlines for most medical schools range from December 1 to June 1.
 However, given the rolling nature of most admissions programs, the sooner you submit the application, the sooner your application can be processed and decided.
 In general, the most important and easy thing for you to do is to apply early in the application cycle.
 This matters much more than one would think.
-An application timeline can be found here.
+See more information about application timelines on the OptomCAS website.

 All schools require applicants to fill out an online application through the OptomCAS website.
 Additionally, check each program in which you are interested to determine the existence and requirement for submitting a supplemental application.
 For example, UMSL College of Optometry requires both the OptomCAS and supplemental, with all supporting application materials to be submitted prior to February 15, this includes OAT scores.

 The online portion of the application includes:

 - Completed college courses (name, course number, type, grade)

 - Completed OAT or date to be taken

 - Work, extracurricular activities, honors, etc.

 - Personal statement